NargizAghayeva/Federated-Authentication-in-Cloud-Environment/Keycloak_integration.md

-# Keycloak Integration for SAML Federation
+# Keycloak Integration for SAML/Oauth2 Federation

 In this section, we deploy **Keycloak** via Docker and configure it to act as a **SAML2/Oauth2 Identity Provider** for OpenStack Keystone.